-- Number and extent of rills: Due to the wide slope range associated with this site, the number and extent of rills will vary from none on sites with slopes of < 9% to common on slopes > 25%. - Presence of water flow patterns: Due to the wide slope range associated with this site, water flow patterns will vary from barely observable on sites with slopes of < 9% from broken and irregular in appearance to continuous on slopes > 25%.
+- 1. Number and extent of rills: Due to the wide slope range associated with this site, the number and extent of rills will vary from none on sites with slopes of <9% to common on slopes of >25%. - 2.
+Presence of water flow patterns: Due to the wide slope range associated with this site, water flow patterns will vary from barely observable on sites with slopes of <9% from broken and irregular in appearance to continuous on slopes >25%.

-- 3. Number and height of erosional pedestals or terracettes: Not evident on slopes < 9%.
-Erosional pedestals will be present with terracettes present at debris dams on slopes >9%. - 4.
-Bare ground from Ecological Site Description or other studies (rock, litter, lichen, moss, plant canopy are not bare ground): Bare ground is 35 to 45%. - 5.
-Number of gullies and erosion associated with gullies: Active gullies restricted to concentrated water flow patterns. - 6.
-Extent of wind scoured, blowouts and/or depositional areas: None. - 7.
-Amount of litter movement (describe size and distance expected to travel): Little to no plant litter movement occurs on slopes < 9%.
-Litter movement does occur on slopes > 25%. - 8.
-Soil surface (top few mm) resistance to erosion (stability values are averages most sites will show a range of values): Plant cover and litter is at 50% or greater of soil surface and maintains soil surface integrity.
-Stability class anticipated to be 5 or greater. - 9.
-Soil surface structure and SOM content (include type of structure and A-horizon color and thickness): Use soil series description for depth and color of A-horizon. - 10.
-Effect of community phase composition (relative proportion of different functional groups) and spatial distribution on infiltration and runoff: Plant canopy (50% maximum), very slow to slow infiltration rates, the amount of bare ground, and steepness of slopes results in a naturally high runoff rate on slopes > 25%, even in HCPC. - 11.
-Presence and thickness of compaction layer (usually none; describe soil profile features which may be mistaken for compaction on this site): No compaction layer would be expected except for the naturally occurring rooting restriction (bedrock or decomposing shale) at 10 to 20 inches.
+3. Number and height of erosional pedestals or terracettes: Not evident on slopes <9%.
+Erosional pedestals will be present with terracettes present at debris dams on slopes >9%.
+4. Bare ground from Ecological Site Description or other studies (rock, litter, lichen, moss, plant canopy are not bare ground): Bare ground can range from 20 to 35%.
+5. Number of gullies and erosion associated with gullies: Active gullies restricted to concentrated water flow patterns.
+3. Extent of wind scoured, blowouts and/or depositional areas: Minimal to nonexistent.
+7. Amount of litter movement (describe size and distance expected to travel): Little to no plant litter movement occurs on slopes <9%.
+Litter movement does occur on slopes >25%.
+3. Soil surface (top few mm) resistance to erosion (stability values are averages - most sites will show a range of values): Plant cover and litter is at 65% or greater of soil surface and maintains soil surface integrity.
+Stability class anticipated to be 5.0 or greater.
+9. Soil surface structure and SOM content (include type of structure and A-horizon color and thickness): Soil data is limited for this site.
+Soil OM of 1 to 2% is expected. Э. Effect of community phase composition (relative proportion of different functional groups) and spatial distribution on infiltration and runoff: Plant community consists of 75% grasses, 15% forbs, and 10% shrubs.
+Plant canopy, very slow to moderately slow infiltration rates, the amount of bare ground, and steepness of slopes results in a naturally high runoff rate on slopes of >25%.
+1. Presence and thickness of compaction layer (usually none; describe soil profile features which may be mistaken for compaction on this site): No compaction layer would be expected except for the naturally occurring rooting restriction (bedrock or